 The best choice will depend on the complexity, cost, and size of your project, and whether you have any investors or stakeholders to keep happy along the way.

-Here’s what you should know about the difference between agile and prototyping:
+Here’s what you should know about the advantages and disadvantages difference between agile and prototyping:

 Prototyping begins before development is underway.
 Prototypes can range from a quick sketch on a whiteboard to a fully interactive mockup.

 The first step is an initial prototype of the project, which will be presented so you can give feedback.
 Each prototype is then refined, and the process uses a trial-and-error approach until the last prototype is finalised, and development can begin.